 This service area only has three full-time classified employees, which limits the number of Forensic Science Academy sessions and short courses that can be offered each year.
-A one-time grant was received in FY17 that has allowed DFS to purchase training equipment and to hire a temporary part-time trainer for this section.
-The grant funds are allowing for the addition of a third Forensic Science Academy session in CY 2017 without reducing or negatively affecting the number of short courses offered.
-The additional session will result in a 22% increase in the number of agencies served that had active, eligible candidates for the Forensic Science Academy in CY17.
+Grant funding, which has allowed the addition of a third Forensic Science Academy session each year without negatively affecting the number of short courses offered, will no longer be available after September 30, 2020.